On Trains & Buses

 Diesel train operated by Transport for Wales

-In recent times, public transport funding and usage have taken a hell of a battering.
-The arrival of a global pandemic saw to that after years of public spending constraints.
-It all is a world away from the times in which this website began.
-Though that was in the midst of the Great Recession, bus networks were stronger and trust in service provision was higher.
-All that has been pulverised by years of government policy, fears of disease spread in confined spaces and ongoing labour problems.
+Much of what was there back then has been pulverised by years of government policy, fears of disease spread in confined spaces and labour problems.
 If ever there was a need to promote the use of public transport, it should be now.
-After all, everyone is aware of the climate emergency.
+After all, everyone is aware of the climate emergency and the need to cut carbon emissions.

 Tram passes bus in Manchester, England